conduktor/conduktor-docs/docs/platform/data-masking/create-a-policy.md

 ## Create a Policy

-In order to create a Data Masking policies and protect your data, you should navigate to the **Data Policies** section of the **Settings**.
+In order to create a Data Masking policy and protect your data, you should navigate to the **Data Policies** section of the **Settings**.
 If you don't see this tab, you may not have the appropriate permissions to create policies.

 ![List of policies](/img/data-masking/overview-policies.png)